 How to Become a Cron job Guru

 Once you have a few jobs up and running, it becomes necessary to monitor them.
-You can use special Cron job monitoring services that act as an intermediary between your server and the job itself.
+You can use special Cron job surveillance services that act as an intermediary between your server and the job itself.
 They will keep track of when they run (and if they’ve failed), allowing for easy tracking of metrics over time.

 These tools are extremely valuable when it comes to debugging issues with your scripts.
 Without them, you can spend hours trying to determine why a script isn’t working as expected – with the monitoring service, you can have that information in minutes.

-With Gravyware Monitoring, you simply add a single line of code to the end of your Cron job, and the monitoring is setup!
+With Gravyware Monitoring, you simply add a single line of code to the end of your Cron job, and the monitoring is set up!

 Your business is relying on these scripts to run correctly, so it’s important to have multiple layers of monitoring in place.
 If something goes wrong with your script, you want to know about it as soon as possible so that you can take corrective action.

 Using an outside service for Cron job monitoring gives you redundancy.
 If something happens to your server, or the script itself, you’ll know about it and can take appropriate action.
-If you were to have the notification application on the actual system you were monitoring, and that server failed, your in-house monitoring would fail as well.
+If you were to have the instant alert application on the actual system you were monitoring, and that server failed, your in-house monitoring would fail as well.
 Separating out these modules provides multiple layers of protection.

 Using an outside service for your Cron job monitoring gives you visibility.
-You’ll know what script ran, and if it failed.
+You’ll know what script ran, and if any failed.
 This provides you with the ability to track trends over time and determine which scripts need more attention than others (and pretty soon, your Cron jobs will be running like clockwork!)
 But most importantly, it allows non-IT personnel to be able to see if something failed.
-You can setup multiple people to be notified (by email and/or Slack message) that there’s a problem.
+You can set up multiple people to be notified (by email and/or Slack message) that there’s a problem.

 It’s important to keep your business running smoothly, and the best way to do this is by providing multiple layers of protection.
-With an outside monitor for your Cron jobs, you’ll be able to track what failed (and why), improving future reliability as well!
+With an outside monitor for your Cron jobs, you’ll be able to track what failed (and why), improving future reliability as well.